magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ## Notice

-1. If an object have pointer member inside, write copy constructor, destructor.
+- If an object have pointer member inside, write copy constructor, destructor.
-2. Default float type is `double`, use `float a = 5.5f`.
+- Default float type is `double`, use `float a = 5.5f`.
-3. Header or inline?  (the later copys whole function body into the area where the function is called).
+- Header or inline?  (the later copys whole function body into the area where the function is called).
-4. `constexpr` and `static` are independent of each other. `static` defines the object's lifetime during execution; `constexpr` specifies the object should be available during compilation.
+- `constexpr` and `static` are independent of each other. `static` defines the object's lifetime during execution; `constexpr` specifies the object should be available during compilation.
+- Always make sure that you profile is actually meaningful in a releases because you're not gonna be shipping code in debug anyway

 ## Assembly